mottaquikarim/PYTH2/src/Topics/lists.md

 ```

 #### Join Items

 If you need to, you can compile your list items into a single string using `.join()`.
+You CANNOT do this with lists of numbers, booleans, or a list containing a mix of strings and other data types though.

 ```python
 letters = ['j', 'u', 'l', 'i', 'a', 'n', 'n', 'a']